 Here’s our short guide to some of the most popular instruments with pros and cons as well as some videos to give you a feel for them.

 If you know any musicians, they will be happy to give you a more in depth guide to their own instrument.
 Music people love talking music - just ask.

 Brass instruments are popular in a range of different styles of music from orchestral music and jazz to reggae and soul.

 Brass instruments use mouthpieces that require quite physical techniques and stamina, including things like lung capacity that will influence what age children start.
 Tricky for younger children but worth the effort in the end.

-The French horn is notoriously difficult instrument to play and is mainly seen in orchestra or brass ensembles.
-It has some of the most soaring and majestic parts in the orchestral tradition, so worth the effort, if you like it.
+The French horn is notoriously difficult instrument to play and is mainly seen in orchestras or brass ensembles.
+It has some of the most soaring and majestic parts in the orchestral tradition; so it's worth the effort, if you like it.
 Take a listen to this amazing version of the Back to the Future theme tune from the Vienna Horns https://www.youtube.com/